Archisman-Mridha/kubeaid-demo/guides/aws/README.md

 ## TODOS

+- [x] Dogfooding - let the main cluster manage itself, so we don't need the management cluster once the main cluster is provisioned.
+- [ ] Build and publish our own AMIs.
+Currently, there are no community maintained AMIs for ARM machines and Kubernetes versions above v1.28.3.
+- [ ] Check whether we can directly upgrade the Kubernetes cluster from v1.27 to 1.30.
 - [ ] Deploy a sample stateful and stateless application.
 - [ ] Test node autoscaling by load testing.
-- [ ] Build and publish our own AMIs.
-Currently, there are no community maintained AMIs for Kubernetes versions above v1.28.3 / ARM machines.
-- [x] Dogfooding - let the main cluster manage itself, so we don't need the management cluster once the main cluster is provisioned.
-- [ ] Fix : hubble-relay pod is failing with error - `Failed to create peer client for peers synchronization`.
-- [ ] Deploy a bw7 cluster using Cluster Api (next week).
-- [ ] Check whether we can directly upgrade the Kubernetes cluster from v1.28.3 to v1.29.1.

 ## REFERENCES